CION Bull Call Spread Strategy

 What is a bull call spread on CION?

 A bull call spread on CION is the bull call spread strategy applied to CION (stock).
 The strategy is structurally moderately bullish: A bull call spread buys an at-the-money call and sells an out-of-the-money call at a higher strike for defined risk and defined reward bounded by the strike width.
-With CION stock trading near $6.79, the strikes shown on this page are snapped to the nearest listed CION chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CION stock at $7.46 on the most recent close, the strikes shown on this page are snapped to the nearest listed CION chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are CION bull call spread max profit and max loss calculated?